Recov-Vision: Linking Street View Imagery and Vision-Language Models for Post-Disaster Recovery: Methodology

 Both strategies are evaluated on the same dataset of rectified building facade images to assess their relative performance in post-disaster occupancy assessment tasks.

-All language-model calls used the OpenAI API via a chat/responses endpoint that accepts role-based messages and images.
-For fairness, both strategies shared an identical vision–attribute extraction stage (same multimodal model, standard schema, and prompt); only the decision stages are different.
-The vision extractor was invoked with a system message and a user message (image + standard schema) at \texttt{temperature}=0, \texttt{max\_tokens}=200; the decision stage used a text-only call at \texttt{temperature}=0, \texttt{max\_tokens}=5.
-No explicit \texttt{response\_format} (JSON mode) was requested---JSON structure was enforced by instruction.
-The one-stage baseline applied a deterministic scoring rule to the extracted attributes.
-The two-stage method used a text-only LLM decision with the system message ``\emph{You are a helpful assistant that analyzes images and outputs structured JSON.}'', $\texttt{temperature}=0$, \texttt{max\_tokens}=5, and the few-shot exemplars in the Appendix section.
-No seed was set, and other sampling parameters used defaults (e.g., \texttt{top\_p}).
-The code does not implement automatic JSON validation or retry-on-failure; responses were consumed as returned.
+All language-model calls used the OpenAI API (chat/responses endpoint), which accepts role-based messages and images.
+For fairness, both strategies shared the same vision attribute-extraction stage (identical multimodal model, schema, and prompt; see Appendix~\ref{sec:appendix}, Listings~\ref{lst:vision-only-prompt}--\ref{lst:vision-only-json}); only the decision stage differed.
+The vision extractor used a system message and a user message (image plus schema) with \texttt{temperature}=0 and \texttt{max\_tokens}=200.
+The decision stage used a text-only call with \texttt{temperature}=0 and \texttt{max\_tokens}=5, along with the system message ``\emph{You are a helpful assistant that analyzes images and outputs structured JSON.}'' and the few-shot exemplars in Listing~\ref{lst:decision-fewshot}.
+No explicit \texttt{response\_format} (JSON mode) was requested; instead, JSON structure was enforced by instruction.
+The one-stage baseline then applied a deterministic scoring rule to the extracted attributes.

+No random seed was set, and other sampling parameters used default values (e.g., \texttt{top\_p}).
+The code does not implement automatic JSON validation or retry-on-failure; model responses were consumed as returned.